KKingsS17/iam-enterprise-simulation/README.md

 ## Project Goal

-The goal of this project is to demonstrate practical enterprise IAM engineering skills through the implementation of a structured, automated, and governance-aligned identity environment.
+The goal of this project is to demonstrate practical enterprise IAM engineering skills through automation, governance, access control, and Zero Trust security implementations aligned with real-world identity operations.

-The architecture, automation workflows, governance processes, and security controls are designed to reflect real-world enterprise IAM and Zero Trust practices.

 ---

 ## Notes

-This project was created for learning, portfolio, and professional development purposes.
+This project was created for learning, portfolio, and professional development purposes while following modern enterprise IAM and Zero Trust practices.

-All implementations, workflows, governance controls, and security models are intentionally designed to simulate enterprise IAM operations commonly used in modern organizations.